 Back on dry land, he grew up on two wheels.
 He’s had many bikes over the years, including his beloved Vincent Rapide which carried him faithfully across Route 66 last summer.

-His trademark ‘Harveyisms’ have taken on legendary status among the 190 staff who work there, with his favourite catchphrase ‘I feel great today’ regularly being heard across the factory floor.
+His trademark ‘Harveyisms’ have taken on legendary status among the over 250 staff who work there, with his favourite catchphrase ‘I feel great today’ regularly being heard across the factory floor.

 What’s in Woking

 Harvey set up shop here originally because it was his home and the place where most of his customers lived.
 In the years since, the company’s growing workforce has become like a second family to him, with the ‘Harvey’ name being an ever present feature in the town during decades of change.
 Perhaps there’s something in the water on Hipley Street.
 It was once home to another young engineer, Kenneth Wood, whose kitchen appliance company Kenwood grew up here during the Post-War years before going on to become a global brand.
 No matter how big Harvey Water Softeners gets though, it will always stay in Woking.